 The Bar Review will provide online access until they are able to resume printing.

-Eastview Publishing is making the library's print subscriptions available online until they are able to resume shipping the print copies.
+Eastview Publishing is making the library's print subscriptions available online until they are able to resume shipping the print copies, as well as the following archives: The Current Digest of the Chinese Press, Ogonek, & Izvestiia through October 31, 2020.

 JSTOR has opened up additional archives, including: 26 journal archives in Public Health, Arts & Sciences XV Collection, Sustainability, Business IV Collection, Mathematics & Statistics Collection, Security Studies, & Lives of Literature ; available through December 31, 2020